California Licensed Midwife LM #198 | Local, Woman-Owned, By Your Side

 Natural birth pain management is just what it says - natural.
 Skip the medication for now.
 On this page I will share with you 9 techniques that put you where you should be - in control.
+If you prefer to discuss these ideas directly with a midwife, feel free to reach out to us here:

 In my experience as a health care provider, having attended over 1500 births, one of my mamas’ top concerns is 'how much it will hurt.'
 Putting it bluntly, many new moms worry that a vaginal birth WITHOUT pain medication will hurt more than it will WITH medication.